Nastel/gocypher-cybench-eclipse/README.md

 ![](./docs/images/image15.png)

 * A popup will be displayed that shows all the available public methods inside the class.
-Check the checkboxes on the right side to select the methods for which to generate the benchmark methods.
+* Check the checkboxes on the right side to select the methods for which to generate the benchmark methods.
+* Select the benchmarking mode from the dropdown list.

 **Notice**: If the file have been already generated previously and still exists its contents will not be overwritten.

 ![](./docs/images/image19.png)